 Plan for Road Trips

-Planning road trips with this device is easy because it comes with a round trip planning feature that shows you both how to get to a destination and how to get back home or to your starting point at the end.
+Planning road trips with this device are easy because it comes with a round trip planning feature that shows you both how to get to a destination and how to get back home or to your starting point at the end.
 You can simply touch the screen to select your starting location and press it again to select your end point.
 The GPS will even tell you how long the trip will take.

 Do you ever wish that you could just head out for an hour or two on your bike but worried that you might get lost?
 With this GPS, you can take all the spontaneous trips that you want to take.
 It comes with a feature that lets you select your starting point and enter the time you want to ride, and the GPS will then plan a route for you.